tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Operations-on-Blobs.md

 Copies a blob to a destination within the storage account.

 [Copy Blob From URL](copy-blob-from-url.md)
-Copies a blob to a destination within the storage account synchronously for source blob sizes up to 256 MB.
+Copies a blob to a destination within the storage account synchronously for source blob sizes up to 256 MiB.

 [Abort Copy Blob](Abort-Copy-Blob.md)
 Aborts a pending `Copy Blob` operation, and leaves a destination blob with zero length and full metadata.